 The good news is that depression and anxiety are both highly treatable.
 Please talk to a friend, or reach out for support.
 There are many people and resources on campus who are here for you.

-- Visit our Counseling & Psychiatry page to learn about the services and support we offer, including our Let's Talk walk-in consultations
+- Visit our Mental Health Care page to learn about the services and support we offer, including our Let's Talk walk-in consultations

 - Connect with a trained peer counselor through Cornell's EARS program